JosephSAlemu/CTASearchAgent/README.md

 # CTASearchAgent
-- Modifying the AIMA libraries files and Joseph Phillips parser to customize my search agent for my specific needs
+- Modifying the AIMA libraries files and Joseph Phillips parser to map the CTA and customize my search agent for my specific needs
+- How it works:
+  - The unoptimized search performs a single IDDFS to find a path between two stops, making it inefficient in memory usage.
+  - The optimized search performs multiple IDDFS for every supernode between two stops, making it efficient in memory usage.

 - Credit to AIMA for their Java library
   > https://github.com/aimacode/aima-java
-- Credit to Joseph Phillips for the parser and streaming files
+- Credit to Joseph Phillips for the graph parser and streaming files

 # What To Install
 - Eclipse